towersvault/shinpokered/README.md

 Shin Pokemon did do always-recharge at one point, but it was hated by *literally every player*.
 Removing recharge on a miss was done as a compromise.

-> **Why is there a brief white frame flash when the screen transitions on Gameboy Color?**
+> **Why is there a brief white frame flash when the screen transitions on Gameboy or Gameboy Color?**

 It's a hardware quirk.
 There is a brief moment where the LCD is disabled.
 When it is re-enabled, the screen displays blank white for 1 frame.
+The LCD gets disabled because it allows writing to VRAM at any time.
+EDIT: I believe I've found a workaround by writing to VRAM during the HBLANK and VBLANK periods.
+The timing is a little tricky.

 #Credits / Special Thanks